nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `ModCommandParser` implements the operation `ModCommandParser#parseMarkCommand(String args)` to read inputs entered by the student for execution in `ModMarkCommand`. `ModMarkCommand` extends `ModCommand` to execute the `mod mark` command.

 During execution, all modules specified by the student are marked in the `Student` class with the operation `Student#markMods(ObservableList<Mod> mods)`.
-This is because the list of modules is stored and associated with a `Student`, hence any updates on the module status in the current list of modules will be handled in `Student`.
+This is because the list of modules is stored and associated with a `Student`.
+Hence any updates on the module status in the current list of modules will be handled in `Student`.
 Each individual module is then marked in the `Mod` class with the operation `Mod#markMod()`.

-The following (partial) class diagram shows how the different classes involved in the mod mark operation interacts with one another:
+The following (partial) class diagram shows how the different classes involved in the mod mark operation interact with one another:

 ![ModMarkClassDiagram](images/ModMarkClassDiagram.png)

-The following activity diagram summarises what happens when a student enters a `mod mark` command, assuming the command is valid and no error occurs:
+The following activity diagram summarises what happens when a student enters a `mod mark` command, assuming the command is valid, and no error occurs:

 ![ModMarkWithLoopActivityDiagram](images/ModMarkActivityDiagram.png)